-Delirio: A fancy new restaurant on the most prominent corner of Laureles.
+Delirio: A fancy restaurant on the most prominent corner of Laureles.
 It is a sort of Asian and Mexican fusion mix.
 I really wanted to like this place, but it was underwhelming for the price.
 Not only that, but Andrea and I both got sick after eating here.
 I’d avoid it!

-Fenicia: a delicious Lebanese restaurant which serves up all the typical stuff: falafel, kibbe, hummus, etc. Really good!
+Fenicia: a delicious Lebanese restaurant that serves up all the typical stuff: falafel, kibbe, hummus, etc. Really good!
 Now located in a modern new building as well.

 Full Arabe: Another great Lebanese restaurant, but more of a hole in the wall.
-They’ve got all the typical stuff, including shawarma wraps for about 11.000.
+They’ve got all the typical stuff, including shawarma wraps.
 The Full Arabe platter is perfect for two and has a bit of everything.
 Delicious!

-Konico Cono Express: An interesting idea… They serve up a variety of savory treats inside a cone (either crunchy like a taco shell or soft like pizza dough) with things like fajita, thai chicken, greek, etc. Quite delicious, but a little challenging to eat (it’s like a meat ice cream cone).
-Price for an individual cone are around 10,000 pesos, or a combo with two and a side dish (no drink) for around 21,000.
+Konico Cono Express: An interesting idea… They serve up a variety of savory treats inside a cone (either crunchy like a taco shell or soft like pizza dough) with things like fajita, Thai chicken, greek, etc. Quite delicious, but a little challenging to eat (it’s like a meat ice cream cone).

 Pecositas: Serves up a wide variety of small snacks and traditional Colombian fare.
 The Cazuela de Pollo was delicious.
-The menu of the day (lunch hour) is the best deal, which costs around 15,000 pesos, or nearly double a normal menu of the day.
+The menu of the day (lunch hour) is the best deal, which costs around 15,000 pesos or nearly twice as much as a normal menu of the day.
 But the quality is excellent.
 Prices for a single dish outside of lunch hour are 20k+ pesos and a bit expensive for what you get.

-Submarino Express: A relative newcomer to the neighborhood, Submarino Express specializes in seafood with things like shrimp hotdogs, lobster hotdogs, crab burgers, and so forth.
+Submarino Express: Submarino Express specializes in seafood with things like shrimp hotdogs, lobster hotdogs, crab burgers, and so forth.
 I had the fried shrimp hotdog, which was delicious.
 They’ve got a number of special sauces too, like mayonnaise maracuya.
-About 16.000 for the cheaper options, 20k for lobster.

-Frisby: A fast food chicken place.
-I go there once in a while for the Frisnacks, an incredibly portable combo which has the soda topped with a little divided bowl for the chicken tenders and french fries (the straw pops up through the middle).
+Frisby: A fast-food chicken place.
+I go there once in a while for the Frisnacks, an incredibly portable combo that has the soda topped with a little divided bowl for the chicken tenders and french fries (the straw pops up through the middle).
 The Frisnack costs around 10,000 pesos.

-Ego’s Fast Food Gourmet: Specializing in fast food like hamburgers and hot dogs, but of a better quality than you’d find on the street.
-Prices are surprisingly cheap for all that you get, a combo meal for under 10,000 pesos?
+Ego’s Fast Food Gourmet: Specializing in cuts of meat and fast food like hamburgers and hot dogs, but of better quality, than you’d find on the street.
+Prices are surprisingly cheap for all that you get.

 Gyms and Exercise

 The majority of my exercise consists of running through the streets.
-My favorite place to do so is running laps around UPB (the university).
-It provides a loop of approximately 1.8 kiometers (1.1 miles) where you don’t have to deal with dodging traffic, crossing streets, and other things that slow you down.
+My favorite place to go running is doing laps around UPB (the university).
+It provides a loop of approximately 1.8 kilometers (1.1 miles) where you don’t have to deal with dodging traffic, crossing streets, and other things that slow you down.

-You may have to dodge students and people walking around on occasion, but I prefer that to fighting my way across busy intersections.
+You may have to dodge students and people walking around on occasion, but I prefer that versus fighting my way across busy intersections.

 Check out Strava.com for an idea of the most popular routes among all users of their app.
 It’s pretty cool!

-I joined a small neighborhood gym called Magnum Gym, located on Circular 75 around the corner from Ay Caramba.
-This is NOT a fancy gym at all, but it’s got a decent selection of run down cardio machines and a large selection of weights and weight machines.
+I joined a small neighborhood gym called Magnum Gym, located on Circular 75 around the corner from the First Park.
+This is NOT a fancy gym at all, but it’s got a decent selection of run-down cardio machines and a large selection of weights and weight machines.
 It’s primarily a bodybuilding gym, but the atmosphere is friendly enough.
-Monthly cost is just 60,000 pesos per month, or 6,000 pesos for a single visit.
-Ask for Alejandro, the owner.

-There are lots of other options for gyms and exercise throughout Laureles.
+There are a handful of other options for gyms and exercise throughout Laureles.

-Centro de MVMT: A cross between salsa and group exercise classes, I believe.
+Centro de MVMT: A cross between salsa, CrossFit, and group exercise classes, I believe.

-Flying Tree Yoga: A popular yoga studio down by UPB.
-Still would like to go.
+Flying Tree Yoga: A popular, albeit expensive, yoga studio down by UPB.

 Supermarkets and Groceries

-Our shopping style is generally as follows: purchase most of the staples from D1 (a discount store), fruits and veggies from the Plaza de la America market or occasionally from the mobile carts, and then whatever else leftover that we need from the Super Exito or Euro.
+Our shopping style is generally as follows: purchase most of the staples from D1 (discount store), fruits and veggies from the Plaza de la America market or occasionally from the mobile carts, and then whatever else leftover that we need from the Super Exito or Euro.
 Sometimes I hit Carulla when I’m looking for something hard to find (they have more imported stuff).